sanjaymahto/hierarchical-data-representation/README.md

 - [Using removeEvent API](#using-removeevent-api)

-### Download
+### Installation

  1. Unzip the downloaded file or clone the Repository.
  2. Open the extracted folder or Cloned Repository.
- 3. Type Command: npm install and press enter.
-This will install all dependencies shown in package.json file.
+ 3. Type Command: `npm install` and press enter.
+This will install all dependencies shown in `package.json` file.
+4. Type `npm start` to run dev-server or `npm run build` to create the build.

 ### Development